 It’s always March 17, but in true Irish fashion, St Patrick’s Day sessions usually run throughout Paddy’s weekend.
 In 2018, it officially lands on Saturday 17 March 2018.

 The date supposedly marks the death of this guy called (yep, you guessed it!)
 St Patrick, who travelled to Ireland in the fifth century to convince Irish pagans that Christianity is where it’s at.
 Do you associate Ireland with shamrocks?
 That’s down to him too: the story goes that St Patrick used the three-leaved clover to describe the Holy Trinity to non-believers.
 Oh, and legend says he banished snakes from the country by chasing them into the sea.
 Best mull that last part over with a Guinness.

 Where is the London St. Patrick's Day Parade?

-London’s St Patrick’s Day parade kicks off on March 19, when crowds line the streets from Piccadilly to Trafalgar Square and cheer on a stream of leprechaun floats, traditional musicians and squads of Irish dancers.
+London’s St Patrick’s Day parade lines the streets from Piccadilly to Trafalgar Square and cheers on a stream of leprechaun floats, traditional musicians and squads of Irish dancers.
 The main stage at Trafalgar Square will be surrounded by a street food market and a ‘tea tent’, with a line-up of Irish bands.
 Basically it’s a big, rip-roaring one-day festival, only the pints are a shade of Gaelic green.

 Sink a Guinness at an Irish pub